jacobpm/edison/python/README.md

 python path/to/buzzer.py
 ```

-Now the Intel Edison is listening to the messages from relayr Cloud relayed through the Dell gateway.
-You can control the buzzer by pressing **True** or **False** in the **buzzer** widget on the relayr Dashboard and if you did everything right you'll hear the buzzing sound.
+Now the Intel Edison is listening to the messages from the relayr Cloud.
+You can control the buzzer by pressing **True** or **False** in the **buzzer** widget on the relayr Dashboard and if you did everything right you'll hear a buzzing sound.

 ### Example 4 (multi_sensor.py)

 The `multi_sensor.py` example uses the following sensors and actuators: PIR motion sensor, luminosity sensor, water sensor and a buzzer.

-For the code example to work properly you must first connect all the above mentions sensors and actuators.
+For the code example to work properly you must first connect all the above mentioned sensors and actuators.
 Here is a list of pins you should use:

 * PIR motion sensor - **D2**
 * Buzzer - **D5**
 * Luminosity sensor - **A0**
 * Water sensor - **D3**

-As in previous examples you must add your MQTT credentials in the appropriate place in the code example and then run the script with executing the following shell command:
+As in previous examples you must add your MQTT credentials in the appropriate place in the `multi_sensor.py` code example and then run the script with executing the following shell command:

 ```shell
 python path/to/multi_sensor.py